-The Board is responsible for the review and oversight of Coles' introduced to replace Flexibility.
-As part of this review, the existing Diversity and Inclusion Policy.
-The Policy requires the Board to set targets and commitments under the focus areas have been refined, measurable objectives for achieving gender equity and to assess with updated commitments endorsed in relation to Belonging.
-The annually both the objectives and the Group's progress in achieving commitment remains to achieve these targets by December 2023. them.
-In FY21, management established the Better Together The Board also endorsed a new ambition reflecting our aspirations Council, with responsibility for reporting on progress towards for the Group's diversity and inclusion program.
-The ambition for achieving our diversity and inclusion targets and making A team that is better together acknowledges that our differences, recommendations to the Board. backgrounds, experiences and perspectives are what set us apart and can bring us together.
-Our differences help spark ideas, create During the year, the Board and management reviewed Coles' connections, and discover commonality, which help us to foster diversity and inclusion program and endorsed five focus areas understanding, show empathy and build communities.
+The Board is responsible for the review and oversight of Coles' Diversity and Inclusion Policy.
+The Policy requires the Board to set measurable objectives for achieving gender equity and to assess annually both the objectives and the Group's progress in achieving them.
+In FY22, under the guidance of the Better Together Council, which supports the delivery of Coles' diversity and inclusion agenda, we have continued to make progress against our 15 commitments in five focus areas - Belonging, Accessibility, Gender equity, Pride and Indigenous engagement.

-commencing for FY22 - Belonging, Accessibility, Gender equity, Pride and Indigenous engagement.
-These focus areas are unchanged from FY21, with the exception of Belonging, which has been
+The Board continues to provide strong leadership supporting management to achieve our ambition for 'A team that is better together', which acknowledges that our differences, backgrounds, experiences and perspectives are what set us apart and also bring us together.
+Our differences help spark ideas, create connections, and discover commonality, which help us to foster understanding, show empathy and build communities.

+In FY23, new commitments will be set for beyond 2023 for 'A team that is better together'.